Princess Marina of Greece and Denmark: Wedding ceremony

-In 1932, Marina and Prince George (later the Duke of Kent), a second cousin through Christian IX of Denmark, met in London.
-Their betrothal was announced in August 1934.
-George was created Duke of Kent on 9 October 1934.
-On 29 November 1934, they married at Westminster Abbey, London.
-The wedding was a grand affair, as it had been more than eleven years since the last royal wedding with Prince Albert, Duke of York, and Lady Elizabeth Bowes-Lyon (later King George VI and Queen Elizabeth The Queen Mother).
-The wedding of George and Marina was the first royal wedding ceremony to be broadcast by wireless, and with the use of other technology, such as microphones—the control room was located underneath the Unknown Warrior's tomb of Westminster Abbey.
-The service was broadcast locally and abroad to other nations, and loudspeakers allowed spectators from outside the Abbey to hear the proceedings.
-The wedding was followed by a Greek ceremony in the private chapel at Buckingham Palace, which was converted into an Orthodox chapel for the ceremony.
-The wedding was the most recent occasion on which a princess from another royal family married into the British royal family.
+In 1932, Marina met Prince George (later the Duke of Kent), her second cousin through Christian IX of Denmark, in London.
+Their betrothal was announced in August 1934, and George was created Duke of Kent on 9 October.
+They married at Westminster Abbey on 29 November.
+It was the first major royal wedding since that of Prince Albert, Duke of York (later George VI), and Lady Elizabeth Bowes-Lyon (later Queen Elizabeth the Queen Mother) 11 years earlier.
+The ceremony was the first royal wedding to be broadcast by wireless, using microphones connected to a control room located beneath the Unknown Warrior's tomb.
+The service was transmitted both within Britain and overseas, and loudspeakers allowed spectators outside the Abbey to hear the proceedings.
+A Greek Orthodox ceremony followed in the private chapel at Buckingham Palace, which was temporarily converted for the occasion.
+Marina remains the most recent foreign princess to marry into the British royal family.